willsanderson/unraid-glass/README.md

 # Unraid Glass

-A custom CSS theme for the Unraid web UI with a liquid glass aesthetic — frosted glass panels, blurred backgrounds, Apple-system color palette, and pill-shaped controls.
+A custom CSS theme for the Unraid web UI with a liquid glass aesthetic.

 ![Dashboard Light](screenshot-dashboard.png)